Purely helical absolute equilibria and chirality of (magneto)fluid turbulence: Background, technique, and basic ideas

-Detailed triadic interactions of the helical Fourier modes in various hydrodynamic-type models, such as HD (Navier-Stokes), MHD, EMHD and Hall MHD etc., have been closely looked into by different authors \citep[{\it e.g.},][]{W92,LessinnesPlunianCarati,GaltierBhattacharjee03,GaltierHMHD06}.
+When the system is reduced to the dynamics of the helical modes, one can then consider various truncations directly on such chiroids \citep[][]{W92,bmt12}.
+Detailed triadic interactions of the helical Fourier modes in various hydrodynamic-type models, such as HD, MHD, EMHD and Hall MHD etc., have been closely looked into by different authors \citep[{\it e.g.},][]{W92,LessinnesPlunianCarati,GaltierBhattacharjee03,GaltierHMHD06}.
 And, relevant details of the AE calculation have been well described in the literature and do not require any further elaboration here.
 For instance, it is routinary to check Liouville theorem and rugged conservation properties after Galerkin truncation of the helical modes, which is true for all the models studied here \citep[for HD, {\it c.f.}, equations 7 and/or 9 of][]{W92}.
 To be a bit more definite but without loss of generality, using indexed $y$s for the variables related to the real and imaginary parts of the active chiroids $\hat{v}^c(\bm{k})$, we can write down the dynamical equations as

-with $A_{lmn}$ satisfying some specific symmetries to assure the detailed conservation of energy and relevant helicity(ies) and Liouville theorem.
+with $Y_{lmn}$ satisfying some specific symmetries to assure the detailed conservation of energy and relevant helicity(ies) and Liouville theorem.
 Note that for cases with linear terms of the original variables on the right-hand side, such as the 3D gyrokinetics \citep{gkaeOLD}, a simple linear transformation of variables reduces them to this form which is formally the same as the well-known classical Fourier Galerkin truncated Euler case.
-Readers can go to the Appendixes for more discussions on the \textit{detailed conservation laws, dynamical and topological aspects, and, tacit assumptions in the statistical consideration}.
+Readers can go to the Appendixes for more discussions on the \textit{detailed conservation laws, dynamical and topological aspects, and, tacit assumptions about ergodicity or mixing etc. in the statistical considerations}.